 Royal Bank of Canada, the nation’s biggest lender, slipped 1.3 percent.
 Toronto-Dominion Bank, Canada’s second-largest lender, dropped 1 percent.
 Barrick Gold Corp.
 (ABX), the world’s largest producer of the metal, increased 2.6 percent.
 Avion Gold Corp., which explores for the metal in Mali, plunged 31 percent after suspending a project in the country.

-The Standard & Poor’s/TSX Composite Index (SPTSX) decreased 127.92 points, or 1.1 percent, to 11,576.82 at 9:55 a.m. in Toronto.
-The six-day dip is the benchmark gauge’s longest since June 2011.
+The Standard & Poor’s/TSX Composite Index (SPTSX) fell 29.73 points, or 0.3 percent, to 11,675.01 in Toronto.

 Canadian stocks are extending their slump following a decline last week, when a U.S. industry report showed employers added fewer jobs than forecast last month and commodity prices dropped.
 Energy and mining shares account for 44 percent of Canadian stocks by market value, compared with 20 percent in the U.S.

 Financial companies fell as Greece’s political impasse intensified concern that the European sovereign-debt crisis is worsening.
 Spanish default risk climbed to a record, while Alexis Tsipras of Greece’s Syriza party squared off with political leaders before talks on forming a coalition.
 Greece has 436 million euros (C$566 million) of debt coming due on May 15.